Amxr-syaqiq/IMS566-Book-Tracker/README.md

 # 📚 Book Tracker System

 ## 📌 Description
 This project is a web-based Book Tracker system developed for the IMS566 (Advanced Web Design Development and Content Management) assignment.
-The system allows users to manage and track books they are currently reading and have completed.
+The system allows users to manage and track books what they are currently reading and have completed.

 ## 🚀 Features
 - Login authentication (hardcoded credentials)